 1. Set realistic expectations.

-As a meditation teacher and coach, I see a lot of the initial enthusiasm to learn meditation quickly fizzle out.
-This happens for a couple of reasons: one, a lack of proper understanding of the patient process it requires, and two, having not taken the time to create a personal meditation practice suited to one’s own lifestyle and natural personality.
-This causes frustration and disappointment, and eventually abandoning it altogether.
+As a meditation guide, I see a lot of the initial enthusiasm to learn meditation quickly fizzle out.
+This happens for a couple of reasons: one, a lack of proper understanding of the patient process it requires, and two, having not taken the time to create a personal meditation practice suited to one’s own lifestyle and personality.
+This causes frustration and disappointment, and eventually abandoning a practice altogether.
 Yes, your mind is going to wander.
 Yes, there are times when you will question whether meditation really works.
 Yes, in the beginning you will feel like this is some kind of self- imposed punishment because you just cannot sit still and focus.
 It’s all normal.
 After some time of having a regular practice though, I absolutely promise you that it will change.
 First, you have to begin somewhere.
 So, be real with yourself.
 I always recommend that you begin with sitting for 1 minute every day.
 Just 1 minute, especially if you are a beginner.

 Morning Meditation Tip: Instead of asking yourself, how much time do I have in the morning to dedicate to a meditation practice?
 Ask yourself, when in the morning can I fit in my 1 minute meditation practice?